-Knock knock!
-The biggest beauty advent calendars are back
+Calling all beauty lovers!
+Lookfantastic’s 2021 advent calendar has landed

 Beauty subscription service Glossybox also gets in on the action every year, releasing a new advent calendar full of beauty must-haves.

-As with all of its previous calendars, its 2021 festive offering will feature 25 doors, behind which you’ll find skincare, make-up and fragrance from cult-favourite beauty brands including Pixi, Sarah Chapman and Elemis.
+As with all of its previous calendars, its 2021 festive offering features 25 doors, behind which you’ll find skincare, make-up and fragrance from cult-favourite beauty brands including Pixi, Sarah Chapman and Elemis.

-This year it goes on sale for subscribers on 10 September at 9am, and on general sale for non-subscribers at 9am on 24 September, so set a reminder in your diary and sign up for priority access.
+This year it went on sale for subscribers on 10 September and on general sale for non-subscribers on 24 September.

-For subscribers it will cost £85, while for non-subscribers it will be £105 – both have free delivery.
+For subscribers the calendar costs £85, while for non-subscribers it’s £105 – however, both have free delivery.
 The retailer is also introducing a bundle offer for subscribers that means when you buy three calendars, you’ll save £30.

 Harrods

-The Harrods beauty advent calendar sold out in 2017, 2018, 2019 and 2020, so it’s a popular one you’ll need to keep a close eye on to avoid losing out.
+The Harrods beauty advent calendar sold out in 2017, 2018, 2019 and 2020, so you’ll need to keep a close eye on it to avoid losing out.
 It’s also one of the most impressive calendars you can buy, with 25 beautifully presented products wrapped in suede pouches.

-Brands such as Augustinus Bader, Chantecaille, Decorte, Guerlain and Natura Bisse have regularly made an appearance in previous years, and it typically costs £250.
-In 2020, it went on sale on 1 October with the products valued at over £600.

-While the department store is keeping quiet about the 2021 version, don’t forget to check back here to find out the launch date once it’s revealed.
+Brands such as Augustinus Bader, Chantecaille, Decorte, Guerlain and Natura Bisse have made an appearance in previous years, and it typically costs £250.
+While the department store is keeping quiet about how much its 2021 version will cost, we do know what’s inside and how much its contents add up to.

 Holland and Barrett